 Mullein is a common weed prominent all over the United States, often found along stretches of the highway, on the edges of forests and on the gravely sides of railroad tracks.
-But this plant is much more than a bit of roadside greenery, as it holds the cures for several common conditions within it its fuzzy, pale green leaves and yellow rosettes.
-Originally used by the natives in several parts of the United States, this plant is still prescribed because of its proven, beneficial effects on the respiratory system.
-Curing common ailments such as coughing, lung weakness, respiratory constriction and chest colds, the mullein plant is truly a lung healing herb.
+But this plant is much more than a bit of roadside greenery, as it may assist in the recovery of several common conditions within it its fuzzy, pale green leaves and yellow rosettes.
+Originally used by the natives in several parts of the United States, this plant is still used because of its, beneficial effects on the respiratory system.
+Assisting with common ailments such as coughing, lung weakness, respiratory constriction and chest colds, the mullein plant is truly a lung healing herb.

 Known as Verbascum thapsus, its Latin name, mullein is considered beneficial for the lungs because it is an expectorant.
-This means that the herb helps the body remove excess mucus from lungs and soothes the mucus membranes with its emollient properties.
-It is therefore excellent for curing bronchitis, heavy coughing, chest colds and even asthma.
-Both the leaves and the flowers of the plant contain saponins, natural detergents which make a cough more productive in releasing and expelling phlegm from the walls of the lings, and mucilage, a gelatinous substance which soothes any irritated membrane.
+This means that the herb may help the body remove excess mucus from lungs and soothes the mucus membranes with its emollient properties.
+It is therefore excellent for helping with the relief of bronchitis, heavy coughing, chest colds and even asthma.
+Both the leaves and the flowers of the plant contain saponins, natural detergents which make a cough more productive in releasing and expelling phlegm from the walls of the lungs, and mucilage, a gelatinous substance which soothes any irritated membrane.

 Dried mullein leaves, flowers and roots can all be used to heal these lung abating conditions.
 A mullein tea is the most common method of preparing the herb and the recipe below makes one cup of tea, which can be consumed up to 3 times a day.
 Gargling the tea once it has cooled down is very effective for coughing and soreness in the throat.

 1-2 teaspoons dried mullein leaves and/or flowers (flowers make a sweeter tea)